enriqueism/jetty-maven-cdi-demo/README.md

 When the application is started, you can look up the swagger documentation on
 <http://localhost:8080/api-docs/swagger.json> or
 <http://localhost:8080/api-docs/swagger.yaml>.
 The most difficult part here is
-to confince swagger to scan your resteasy resources.
+to convince swagger to scan your resteasy resources.
 The documentation is not that good on that part.
 You can find the scanner which is also the servlet which provides the documentation [here](../master/src/main/java/rmohr/examples/cdi/RestScanner.java).